-- Which principles of the Charter could be relevant for this recommendation? - Pillar 1 > Principle 6 > The Researcher - Pillar 4 > Principle 1 > Valuing Diverse Research Careers
+• Which principles of the Charter could be relevant for this recommendation?

+- Pillar 1 > Principle 6 > The Researcher - Pillar 4 > Principle 1 > Valuing Diverse Research Careers - How could ResearchComp and ESCO be relevant for this recommendation?

-- The adoption and promotion of ResearchComp at an organisation could be accompanied by a clear definition of 'researcher' so that it is clear for whom ResearchComp is applicable Organisations could align the classification/tagging of researcher job/grant advertisements with relevant ESCO classifications for occupations, skills/competences, and qualifications - How could this recommendation reduce the precarity of research careers?
+- The adoption and promotion of ResearchComp at an organisation could be accompanied by a clear definition of 'researcher' so that it is clear for whom ResearchComp is applicable

+- Organisations could align the classification/tagging of researcher job/grant advertisements with relevant ESCO classifications for occupations, skills/competences, and qualifications

+• How could this recommendation reduce the precarity of research careers?